openconnectivity/IOTivity-Lite-setup/Readme.md

 # Initial Flow

-The Initial flow is performing code generation (with the supplied example):
+These steps needs to be executed in the &lt;&gt;/iot-lite folder, e.g. the folder that gets created by running the curl installation command.
+The goal is to run an OCF server by creating code, building and running the OCF server application.

 1. [gen.sh](#generate-code)

-	script to generate the code that represents the device.
+	Script to generate the code that represents the device.

+    The input is the file used to generate the code is __example.json__.
 2. [build.sh](#build-code)

-	script to build the generated code.
+	Script to build the generated code.

+    The __device_builder_server.c__ code  is being build is located at &lt;&gt;/iot-lite/iotivity-constrained/apps folder.
 3. [run.sh](#run-code)

 	script to run (launch/start) the compiled (generated) code.